The decision to graduate a Candidate from the Child Psychoanalytic Training Program is based upon:

 - The other case is preferably a prelatency child, but in some circumstances a second latency aged child or another adolescent is acceptable

 - All cases must be credited.
-For a case to be credited the Clinical Associate must have established an analytic process within the case and have a minimum of 50 hours with a consulting child analyst.
+For a case to be credited the Candidate must have established an analytic process within the case and have a minimum of 50 hours with a consulting child analyst.

 - One case must progress to a full and natural psychoanalytic termination.
-(We recommend that this case be a latency aged or adolescent child to conform with the certification requirements of the American Psychoanalytic Association, if the clinical associate is interested in pursuing certification.)
+(We recommend that this case be a latency aged or adolescent child to conform with the certification requirements of the American Psychoanalytic Association, if the candidate is interested in pursuing certification.)

 Didactic Classes and Case Conference Requirements